danjac/blog-eo/posts/single-docker-file.md

   SECRET_KEY = os.environ("SECRET_KEY", "django-insecure-some-random-key")
 ```

-Some people prefer not to allow this at all, as it may lead inadvertently deploying an insecure key to production, and will do something like this:
+Some people prefer not to allow this at all, as it may lead inadvertently deploying an insecure key to production (even using [system checks](https://docs.djangoproject.com/en/5.0/topics/checks/)), and will do something like this:

 ```python
   try: